okjuan/vbook/_posts/2024-12-22-ecologies-of-attention-2.md

 ---
-modified_date: 2024-12-22
+modified_date: 2025-09-12
 layout: post
 title: 'what is attention? #2'
 permalink: /attention-2
-tags: environment psychology psychoanalysis
+tags: environment psychology psychoanalysis attention
 ---

 The shower is so fertile a place for contemplation and creative thinking for so many of us that we have the name _shower thoughts_ for the novel ideas that we produce while we're there.